PasteSafe/pcrypto/readme.md

 - just two async functions, `encrypt` and `decrypt`, which operate on text strings
 - in-browser only *(leverages the web crypto api)*
+- npm module, umd format, es5
 - written in typescript
-- npm module in umd format
 - aes-gcm encryption with a 128 byte IV prefix

 ***pre-release warning:*** *pcrypto is in development and is not recommended for production use. the encrypt/decrpyt implementations may be subject to change between releases. ciphertext encrypted in one version of pcrypto may not be decryptable in another version*